Karioi

 Karioi or Mount Karioi is a 2.4 million year old extinct stratovolcano 8 km SW of Raglan in the Waikato region of New Zealand's North Island.
 It was the earliest of the line of 6 calcalkalic volcanoes, the largest of which is Mount Pirongia (the others are at Kakepuku, Te Kawa, Tokanui, Waikeria and probably Puketotara).
 Karioi forms a background to many parts of Raglan.

 Karioi was also a Highway Board area around the maunga from 1870 to 1889, when it was absorbed (with Whaingaroa Board area and formed into Karioi Riding) into Raglan County Council.
-In 1876 it had a population of 112 in 27 houses and in 1889 119 ratepayers, 80 of them absentees.
+In 1876, it had a population of 112 in 27 houses and in 1889 119 ratepayers, 80 of them absentees.

+19th century maps, documents and reports sometimes used the spelling Karehoe.

 Karioi is also a location on the Central Plateau (see article on Karioi railway station).

 History and culture

 Pre-European history

 Many iwi whakapapa back to Karioi, which features in several Māori legends.
 One says that, a long time ago, Karewa was the husband of Karioi, but he flirted with her sister, Pirongia, and was cast into the sea as the offshore rock named by Captain James Cook as Gannet Island.
 The profile of Karioi from Raglan is likened to a 'Sleeping Lady' (Wahine Moe).

 The final destination of the Tainui migratory canoe was at the Kawhia harbour.
 Some members of Tainui settled at the foothills at the base of Karioi.
 Among these was the tohunga Rakatāura / Hape, who ascended Karioi and established a tūāhupapa (sacred altar) near the peak, and gave the mountain its name.